kolesarm/Robust-Small-Sample-Standard-Errors/README.md

 install.packages("dfadjust")
 ```

-Or, you can get the current the development version from GitHub:
+Alternatively, you can get the current the development version from GitHub:

 ``` r
 install.packages("remotes") # if not installed